brianwmorgan/restaurant-reservation-app/README(draft).md

 ## How the App Works
 ### Dashboard
 The **Dashboard** page serves as the homepage for the app.
 The navigation bar (which appears on all pages for this app) includes links to the **Dashboard**, **Search**, **New Reservation**, and **New Table** pages.
 This page displays a list of reservations for a given day as well as a list of tables in the restauarant.
 From the reservations list, a user can navigate to the **Seat Reservation** and **Edit Reservation** pages as well as cancel a specific reservation.
 The reservation's status updates automatically.
 From the tables list, a user can unseat a table and finish the reservation assigned to it.
 The table's status updates automatically.
-A user can toggle between different dates by clicking the **Previous Date** and **Next Date** buttons.
+A user can toggle between different dates by clicking the **Previous Date**, **Today**, and **Next Date** buttons or select a specific calendar date with the datepicker.
 ![edit card screen](/screenshots/new/edit-card-screen.jpg)

 ### Search